DenisProcyon/CDS_Final_Project/README.md

 ## Preprocessors Module

-Since our pipeine is somewhat custom, this module provides a set of custom **scikit-learn-compatible** transformers designed to prepare and enrich vehicle-related data before it reaches a predictive model.
-Each transformer is a subclass of `BaseEstimator` and `TransformerMixin`, ensuring seamless integration into sklearn `Pipeline` and `GridSearchCV` workflows.
+Since our pipeine is somewhat custom, this module provides a set of custom **scikit-learn-compatible** transformers designed to prepare vehicle data before it reaches a predictive model.
+Each transformer is a subclass of `BaseEstimator` and `TransformerMixin`.

 ### Overview of Transformers

 1. **MetadataAvgTransformer**
-   - **Purpose:** Enriches the dataset with average metadata values (e.g., safety ratings, weights) based on the car's make.
+   - **Purpose:** Enriches the dataset with average metadata values (e.g., safety ratings, weights) based on the car's brand.
    - **Process:**
      - Uses a global `metadata` DataFrame containing aggregated brand information.
-     - Matches each entry’s `Make` to the averaged columns (`OVERALL_STARS`, `CURB_WEIGHT`, `MIN_GROSS_WEIGHT`) and updates the DataFrame accordingly.
+     - Matches each entry’s `Make` (brand) to the averaged columns (`OVERALL_STARS`, `CURB_WEIGHT`, `MIN_GROSS_WEIGHT`) and updates the DataFrame accordingly.

 2. **CountryAssigner**
    - **Purpose:** Determines the country of origin for each car brand.